The general procedure can be divided into four stages: report, investigation, adjudication, and sanction.

 The second level transcript notation sanction bridges the perceived discontinuity between a level one transcript notation, which may be removed from the student's record after two years with no trace, and a sanction of suspension.

-Sanction Reduction: Students wishing to have either a letter of censure or level one transcript notation reduced, however, may do so by proposing and completing a sanction reduction plan.
+Sanction Reduction: Students wishing to have either a level one letter of censure or level one transcript notation reduced, however, may do so by proposing and completing a sanction reduction plan.
 The reduced sanction would take effect two years from the last day of the semester in which the violation occurred.
 Details about this option are available from the chair of the Sanction Reduction Board, the director of the Honor Council, the faculty chair of the Honor Council, and on the Honor Council's website.

 4. For the most serious offenses against the Honor System, a student may be suspended or dismissed from the University.
 These sanctions are permanently noted on the student’s transcript as follows: “Suspension (Dismissal): Violation of Honor System.”
 A student cannot receive credit toward a Georgetown degree for work completed elsewhere during a period of active suspension for a violation of the Honor System.